TomShacham/http4r/README.md

     - read and write to database
 ---
 - core api
-  - How do we streaming gzip?
-Do we need to read the whole thing and then compress or can we do it in chunks :/
-  - message_from to decompress if there is a compressed body
-  - split out body_from into chunked_body_from and body_from rather than doing both in body_from
+  - support compression - test simple body compression
+  - test deflate
+  - support brotli compression
-  - client tests for compressing req/res
+  - client tests for de/compressing req/res
   - limits on headers and body etc tests // sort out these vecs that are being allocated
+  - support multipart formdata and form data
+  - example app
+  - write docs
   - do we want to drop connections in stream.incoming() or do we want to hang onto them for a while
   - if version is known to be 1.0 then do not send chunked message
   - stream into memory and forward as content-length
   - multipart form data
   - client to use Host header eg Dan's
-  - support compression
   - set a body length limit
   - todos in http_test eg set-cookie [header special case](https://datatracker.ietf.org/doc/html/rfc6265)
   - default response headers, content-type, content-length, date
   - support http/1.0 - ie. read til socket close or EOF
   - support Connection: close
-  - refactor to parser combinator??
-  - bidi routing (can we do this without lenses?)
+  - bidi routing
   - support http/2.0